MaanavD/microscan/README.md

 # MicroScan
+Created by Maanav Dalal, Jay Mody, Graham Power for Deltahacks 6

 A microstructure analysis tool that automatically annotates 2d structures with grain size, distributions, phase masks, and phase fractions using image modeling.

 ## Usage